 Non-EU citizens can retire to Portugal by applying for the D7 Visa and demonstrating sufficient passive income, health insurance, and accommodation.
 There are also other options for non-EU citizens to relocate to Portugal, such as the Portugal Golden Visa.
 EU citizens will not need to secure a visa to move to Portugal but will need to register at the local town hall after three months of arriving.

-Yes, Canadians can retire in Portugal.
+Yes, Canadians can retire in Portugal by securing a residence permit through the D7 Visa or Golden Visa program.
 You can apply for a D7 Visa, providing proof of sufficient passive income, health insurance, accommodation, and a clean criminal record.
 Another option is the Golden Visa, the country’s residency by investment program.

-Can I retire to Portugal from the UK?
+Can you retire in Portugal from the UK?

 Can I retire in Portugal from Australia?